camit001/Python-In-30-Days/Day_18_Regular_expressions/18_Regular_expressions.md

 txt = '''Python is the most beautiful language that a human being has ever created.
 I recommend python for a first programming language'''

-# It return a list
+# It returns a list
 matches = re.findall('language', txt, re.I)
 print(matches)  # ['language', 'language']
 ```